All Episodes

 And last night we started hearing from Democrats that they had been able to find a way forward.

-But then you look at where we are in 22, which is 6 point three trillion dollars, and then you're looking north of six trillion dollars again for 23.
+But then you look at where we are in 22, which is $6.3 trillion.

-And honestly I think it's immoral to spend this kind of money, run up this kind of debt, and then look at our children and grandchildren and say, okay it's your problem now.
+And honestly, I think it's immoral to spend this kind of money, run up this kind of debt, and look at our children and grandchildren and say, okay, it's your problem now.

 You've got to figure out a way to pay for this when you start earning a paycheck.